MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/siri-shortcuts.md

-The call to the `order.Intent` getter fetches an `OrderSoupIntent` that represents the order by setting its `Quantity`, `Soup`, `Options`, and image, and and an invocation phrase to use as a suggestion when the user records a phrase for Siri to associate with the intent:
+The call to the `order.Intent` getter fetches an `OrderSoupIntent` that represents the order by setting its `Quantity`, `Soup`, `Options`, and image, and an invocation phrase to use as a suggestion when the user records a phrase for Siri to associate with the intent:

 ```csharp